readthedocs/readthedocs.org/docs/webhooks.rst

 * Go to the **Settings** page for your project
 * Click **Webhooks** and then **Add webhook**
-* For **Payload URL**, use the URL of the integration on Read the Docs, found on the :ref:`integration detail page <webhooks:Webhook Integrations>` page
+* For **Payload URL**, use the URL of the integration on Read the Docs, found on the the project's **Integrations** Admin dashboard page
 * For **Content type**, both *application/json* and *application/x-www-form-urlencoded* work
 * Select **Just the push event**
 * Finish by clicking **Add webhook**

-* You can verify if the webhook is working at the bottom of the GitHub page under **Recent Deliveries**.
+You can verify if the webhook is working at the bottom of the GitHub page under **Recent Deliveries**.
 If you see a Response 200, then the webhook is correctly configured.
-  For a 403 error, it's likely that the Payload URL is incorrect since the **Secret** field is not used by GitHub, even if you enter a token.
+For a 403 error, it's likely that the Payload URL is incorrect.

-.. note:: The webhook **Secret** field is not yet respected.
+.. note:: The webhook token, intended for the GitHub **Secret** field, is not yet implemented.

 Bitbucket
 ~~~~~~~~~